6 Benefits of literacy in the fight against poverty

 Education is essential for ending poverty.
 Actually, let's rephrase that: quality education is essential for ending poverty.

-The word “quality" can carry a lot of meanings, and even baggage.
-Especially in the US, where school rankings can be a stressful topic for parents and students.
-But quality means something different — and very specific — in a global context.
-This is particularly true in the countries where education is most under threat.
-This is one of the reasons that the United Nations named Quality Education as its fourth Sustainable Development Goal.
-Here's what we mean by "quality" in this context.
+The word “quality” carries a lot of meanings—and even baggage.
+Especially in the US, where school rankings can be a stressful topic for both parents and students.
+In our work, however, quality means something very different, and very specific.
+This is especially true in countries where education is most under threat, and why Quality Education is one of the UN’s top Sustainable Development Goals.
+Read on to learn more.

-Education is one of the best tools for ending poverty.
-But it's only useful as a tool if education is approached in a meaningful way.
-In 2012, then-UN Secretary-General Ban Ki-moon said:
+Education can help young people break an intergenerational cycle of poverty.
+But this is only possible if education is approached in a meaningful way.
+In 2012, the UN’s former Secretary-General Ban Ki-moon said:

 Education is a fundamental human right.
-However, there are over 260 million children around the world who are out of the classroom.
-Many of them are kept out due to discrimination.
-Over 130 million girls alone are excluded from education because of their gender.
-Quality education also means equality in education.
+However, there are 244 million children around the world who aren’t in the classroom.
+Many of them are excluded due to some form of discrimination.
+Girls’ education is particularly under threat here, with over 129 million girls missing out on a basic human right.
+Quality Education means equality in education — at all levels.

-According to UNESCO, if all adults acquired basic literacy and numeracy skills, an estimated 171 million people could escape extreme poverty.
-However, UNESCO also estimates that there are 781 million illiterate adults (over the age of 15) around the globe.
-Many of these adults have completed several years of education, but due to different barriers remain unable to read or count.
+According to UNESCO, if all adults had just literacy and numeracy skills, an estimated 171 million people could escape extreme poverty.
+However, UNESCO also estimates that there are 781 million illiterate adults around the globe.
+Many of these adults have completed several years of education but remain unable to read or count due to different barriers.

 Environment is crucial to fostering a quality education.
-This means building and upgrading schools that are child-friendly, disability- and gender-accommodating, and provide safe, nonviolent, and inclusive spaces for kids to learn.
+This means building and upgrading schools that are child-friendly, disability- and gender-sensitive, and provide safe, nonviolent, and inclusive spaces for kids to learn — and to enjoy being kids.
 Unfortunately, both physical and psychological aggression and gender biases are still prevalent in far too many schools.

-One of the UN’s other main goals around quality education is to increase the population of qualified teachers around the world, especially in low-income countries.
-While many teachers receive training, it’s not always in line with the best education models, or it’s not tailored to teaching in fragile contexts.
+One of the UN’s other main goals around education is to increase the number of qualified teachers — especially in low-income countries and remote areas around the world.
+While many teachers receive some form of training, it’s not always in line with the best education models, nor is it always tailored to teaching in fragile contexts.

 Concern’s work in primary education is grounded in the belief that all children have a right to learn.
-We believe that education is one of the best routes out of poverty and integrate it into both our development and emergency work to give children living in poverty more opportunities in life, and to support their overall well-being.
+We believe that education is one of the best routes out of poverty and integrate it into both our development and emergency work to give children living in extreme poverty more opportunities in life and an overall sense of well-being.